July 1, 2026

 • Assess employees transitioning to permanent residence through the Subclass 186 visa

-• Align HR, payroll and immigration strategies to maintain compliance with Australian immigration requirements
+• Align HR, payroll, and immigration strategies to maintain compliance with Australian immigration requirements

 Annual Indexation of Skilled Visa Salary Requirements